 A liquid fuel stove can be used for backup if biomass cannot be burned.
 It’s easy to become enchanted with pressurised alcohol stoves but a wick stove is nearly as efficient, simpler, and more versatile (as it can burn various fuels).

 To avoid trouble from animals, I eat and sleep in separate locations.
-I also carry food in airtight containers and avoid getting it on my clothing/luggage (to reduce odours).
+I also carry food in airtight containers and avoid getting it on my clothing/luggage to reduce odours.

 When I need a spoon, &c., I find some wood and carve it; chopsticks are even easier.

 I carry dental floss when travelling.
-Consumption can be significantly reduced by using a length of about 25 cm (10”), tied in a loop.
+Consumption can be greatly reduced by using a length of about 25 cm (10"), tied in a loop.
 I also find a loop to be much more comfortable as it need not be tightly wrapped around the fingers.
-I’ve come to appreciate the efficiency of using a piece of clean, undyed nylon rope already cut to length; the strands are easily unravelled to reveal discrete yarns of continuous filaments very similar to regular unwaxed dental floss (and no need to consume yet another plastic container).
+I've come to appreciate the efficiency of using a piece of clean, undyed nylon rope already cut to length; the strands are easily unravelled to reveal discrete yarns of continuous filaments very similar to regular unwaxed dental floss (and no need to consume yet another plastic container...).

-I generally don’t carry a fixed blade but I prefer the knives of Mora (Frosts), available in a range of sizes, in laminated steel, high-carbon, or stainless.
+I generally don't carry a fixed blade but I prefer the knives of Mora (Frosts), available in a range of sizes, and high-quality steels (laminated, high-carbon, or stainless).
 With high performance, incomparably low cost, and a blade geometry well-suited to working wood, they are simply excellent.
+It's tempting to indulge in more expensive knives but Mora knives offer comparable (if not superior) performance and much low prices.

-Half of a hacksaw blade is hard to refuse, and ready to cut metal or wood.
+Half of a hacksaw blade is hard to refuse, and ready to cut metal and more.

-I’m not a fan of pliers-based multitools but pliers can be useful, and scissors too.
-An extra knife blade can be used to spare one’s better blades from potentially damaging work.
+I'm not a fan of pliers-based multitools but pliers can be useful, and screw drivers too.
+An extra knife blade can be used to spare one's better blade(s) from potentially damaging work.
 Unfortunately, it appears that most pliers-based multitools are metallurgically deficient.
 In any case, these seem interesting:

 If I didn’t already carry a knife, I’d choose the SwissTool Spirit.